riegojerey/exoidduinoblocks/readme.md

     ```

 2.  **Run the Setup Script:**
-    This script handles installing Node.js dependencies, rebuilding native modules, and setting up the necessary Arduino CLI environment within the `arduino-data` directory.
-This setup is required even for development, as the application uses the bundled CLI environment.
+    This script installs Node.js dependencies, rebuilds native modules, downloads the Arduino CLI, and installs the necessary board cores and libraries into the local `arduino-data` directory.
+This environment is used for both development and building.

-    Open PowerShell **as Administrator** (required for potential `electron-rebuild` steps or if execution policy is restricted) and run:
+    Open PowerShell **as Administrator** (recommended) and run:
     ```powershell
+    # Navigate to the project directory first if you haven't already
     pwsh -ExecutionPolicy Bypass -File .\setup.ps1
     ```
-    *   _Note:_ The first time you run this, it might take a while as it downloads the Arduino CLI and board cores/libraries.
+    *   _Note:_ The first run might take time to download components.
-    *   _Troubleshooting:_ If you encounter PowerShell script execution errors, you might need to adjust your system's execution policy.
-Running as Administrator with `-ExecutionPolicy Bypass` for this specific script is generally safe for development purposes.
+    *   _Troubleshooting:_ If errors occur, ensure prerequisites are met.
+Adjust PowerShell execution policy if needed (Bypass is usually fine for development).

-## Running Locally (Development Mode)
+### Running Locally (Development Mode)

-Once the setup script has completed successfully, you can start the application in development mode:
+After the setup script completes successfully:

 ```bash
 npm start
 ```

-This will launch the Electron application, and you should have access to developer tools.
+This launches the Electron application locally with developer tools enabled.

-## Building for Distribution
+### Building the `.exe` for Distribution

-To create the distributable `.exe` files (installer and portable version) designed for offline use:
+To create the offline-capable `.exe` files:

-1.  **Ensure Setup is Complete:** Make sure you have successfully run the `pwsh ./setup.ps1` script at least once.
+1.  **Ensure Setup is Complete:** Run `pwsh ./setup.ps1` successfully at least once.
 2.  **Run the Build Command:**
     ```bash
     npm run build
     ```

-*   This command executes the `setup.ps1` script again, ensuring all components (CLI, cores, libraries) are correctly prepared in the `arduino-data` directory before packaging.
-*   `electron-builder` will then package the application.
+*   This re-runs `setup.ps1` to ensure the bundled environment is up-to-date and then uses `electron-builder` to package the application.
-*   The output (`.exe` installer and portable `.exe`) will be located in the `dist/` directory.
+*   Output (`.exe` installer and portable `.exe`) will be in the `dist/` directory.

+---

-## Offline Functionality
+## Features Summary

-The `npm run build` process bundles:
+*   Visual block-based programming (Blockly)

-*   The Arduino CLI executable.
+*   Arduino C++ code generation
-*   A pre-configured `arduino-cli.yaml` using relative paths.
-*   The Arduino AVR core files (for Uno, Nano, Mega compatibility).
-*   Required libraries (Servo, Stepper, NewPing, PID, Firmata, Encoder) within the `arduino-data` directory structure.

-This allows the final `.exe` application to detect ports, compile sketches using the bundled libraries/cores, and upload to Arduino boards without requiring an internet connection on the end-user's machine.
+*   Board/Port detection (Desktop App)
+*   Offline code compilation and upload (Desktop App)
+*   Bundled Arduino CLI, AVR Cores, standard libraries (Desktop App)
+*   Code export to `.ino`

 ## License